apryor/flickr-gallery/README.md

 ## Other notes
 - See TODOs for a few things I would like to do
 - It's very bad practice to include an API key in a codebase in plain text.
-Ideally, this would be pulled out into `gradle.properties`, included in the `buildConfig` section of the app level `build.gradle` file, and able to be referenced in code using `BuildConfig.API_KEY`
+Ideally, this would be pulled out into `local.properties`, included in the `buildConfig` section of the app level `build.gradle` file, and able to be referenced in code using `BuildConfig.API_KEY`
 - If I were to implement caching and/or have a use case where I wanted a local database, I'd use Room
 - Ktor, Koin, Coil, and Jetpack Compose were all new-to-me libraries (outside of using Compose for a few hours on a tutorial project), that I wanted to use for my own learning.
 It was really enjoyable to see first hand how all these libraries work together, and I definitely want to keep using them.